When working on a rooftop, an uncovered hole would immediately be recognized as a hazard.

 - Travel restraint systems

-Mesh skylight screens come in a variety of sizes, shapes and materials.
+Mesh skylight screens are designed for fall protection and come in a variety of sizes, shapes and materials.
 The more durable and weather-resistant screens are made of stainless steel, galvanized steel, or aluminum.
-Skylight screens can be attached to a building without compromising the integrity or aesthetics of the opening itself.
-Some designs allow for a non-penetraing clamp-on securing system.
+Skylight safety screens can be attached to a building without compromising the integrity or aesthetics of the opening itself.
+Some designs allow for a non-penetrating clamp-on securing system.

-Permanent or temporary guardrails can be easily erected around a skylight.
+Permanent or temporary skylight railings can be easily erected and dismantled when necessary.
 OSHA requires a minimum height of 42 inches for all rooftop guardrails.
-There are a variety of systems available.
-Some systems utilize rails that fasten into counterweight bases with a pin, while others are collapsible and don’t need to be fastened into substrates.
+There are a variety of skylight protection systems available.
+Some skylight railings systems utilize rails that fasten into counterweight bases with a pin, while others are collapsible and don’t need to be fastened into substrates.

 Personal Fall Arrest Systems

-According to OSHA, a personal fall arrest system “means a system used to arrest an employee in a fall from a walking-working surface.
+According to OSHA, a personal fall arrest system“means a system used to arrest an employee in a fall from a walking-working surface.
 It consists of a body harness, anchorage, and connector.
 The means of connection may include a lanyard, deceleration device, lifeline, or a suitable combination of these” (1910.140).
+Especially in the absence of skylight screens, a personal fall arrest system is a critical means of fall protection.

 Travel Restraint Systems